mantidproject/documents/Design/Workbench/design-development.md

 ## Static Analysis

 We will no longer be able to rely on a compiler to catch simply errors - it is therefore imperative that we use static analysis to its fullest extent. `flake8` will be run on the pull request jobs and `pylint` run on `master`.

-The tolerance levels & configuration for `pylint` should be reexamined and the job place on the critical Jenkins tab.
+The current crop of warnings will be reduced to `0` before commencing work.
+The configuration will be reviewed to see what other important warnings are required.

 ## Documentation